-Offers 150 reviews of significant fiction and nonfiction published in 2014.
+Offers nearly 150 reviews of significant fiction and nonfiction published in 2016.
 Provides coverage for works that are likely to be of particular interest to the general reader, that reflect publishing trends, and that will stand the test of time.

 Magill's Literary Annual is the only Salem Press title that consistently and exclusively covers recent works of fiction and nonfiction across subjects, genres, and countries.
 Each year, Magill's Literary Annual critically evaluates 150 major examples of serious literature, both fiction and nonfiction, published during the previous calendar year.

 When you purchase the current Literary Annual, we provide online access to 40+ years' of past Annuals.
 That's over 7,350 reviews and essays on a multitude of topics.
 This remarkable, complimentary archive is available through Salem Literature, our online host for great literary reference.
 To make it available to your students and patrons you need only purchase the latest, two-volume edition.

 The philosophy behind our selection process is to cover works that are likely to be of interest to general readers, that represent the major literary genres, that reflect publishing trends, that are written by authors being taught in literature programs, and that will stand the test of time.
 By filtering the thousands of books published every year down to 150 notable titles, the editors have provided the busy librarian with an excellent reader's advisory tool and patrons with fodder for book discussion groups and a guide for choosing worthwhile reading material.
 The essay-reviews in the Annual provide a more academic, "authoritative" review of a work than is typically found in newspapers and other ephemeral sources.